TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 :dfn:`target` handler.
 Flushing occurs whenever the buffer is full, or when an event of a certain severity or greater is seen.

-:class:`MemoryHandler` is a subclass of the more general :class:`BufferingHandler`, which is an abstract class.
+:class:`MemoryHandler` is a subkundi of the more general :class:`BufferingHandler`, which is an abstract class.
 This buffers logging records in memory.
 Whenever each record is added to the buffer, a check is made by calling :meth:`shouldFlush` to see if the buffer should be flushed.
 If it